-(iii).
 The Role of the Class Teacher

-- (13) It is the responsibility of the class teacher to ensure that the school rules are enforced in their class, and that their class behaves in a responsible manner during lesson time. - (14) The class teacher will discuss and agree class rules with the pupils that are personal to the class. - (15) The class teacher will discuss the Whole School rules (see Appendix 1) with their class at the start of the new academic year and reinforce these frequently, as is appropriate for each individual class. - (16) Whole School rules will be clearly displayed in every Key Stage One classroom and communal rooms across the school, as well as being visible in the Foundation Stage Unit. - (17) The class teacher must hold high expectations of the children in terms of behaviour, and strive to ensure that all children work to the best of their ability. - (18) The class teacher must treat each child fairly, with respect and understanding and enforce the school rules consistently. - (19) For all low level incidents (Stage 1), the class teacher must deal with the incident themselves, following the agreed consequence procedures (see Appendix 3).
+- It is the responsibility of the class teacher to ensure that the school rules are enforced in their class, and that their class behaves in a responsible manner during lesson time. - The class teacher will discuss and agree class rules with the pupils that are personal to the class. - The class teacher will discuss the Whole School rules (see Appendix 1) with their class at the start of the new academic year and reinforce these frequently, as is appropriate for each individual class. - The class teacher must hold high expectations of the children in terms of behaviour, and strive to ensure that all children work to the best of their ability. - The class teacher must treat each child fairly, with respect and understanding and enforce the school rules consistently. - For all low level incidents (Stage 1), the class teacher must deal with the incident themselves, following the agreed consequence procedures (see Appendix 3).
+If the misbehaviour continues, escalates, or the action is deemed to be beyond Stage 1, the class teacher must seek help and advice from a member of the Senior Leadership Team. - The class teacher will ensure that any child who is asked to have 'Time Out' with a member of the Senior Leadership Team is escorted by a sensible 'buddy' from their class to ensure that the reach the intended classroom.

-- (20) If the misbehaviour continues, escalates, or the action is deemed to be beyond Stage 1, the class teacher must seek help and advice from a member of the Senior Leadership Team. - (21) The class teacher will ensure that any child who is asked to have 'Time Out' with a member of the Senior Leadership Team is escorted by a sensible 'buddy' from their class to ensure that the reach the intended classroom. - (22) The class teacher will ensure that the sensible 'buddy' takes with them a completed 'Time Out' card so that the Senior Leadership Team member who is receiving the child is aware as to why they have been sent for 'Time Out'. - (23) The class teacher may be asked to contact a parent(s), or be present in meetings with a parent(s), if there are concerns about the behaviour or welfare of a child (at Stage 3, or in preventing it reaching this level).
+- The class teacher will ensure that the sensible 'buddy' takes with them a completed 'Time Out' card so that the Senior Leadership Team member who is receiving the child is aware as to why they have been sent for 'Time Out'. - The class teacher may be asked to contact a parent/carer, or be present in meetings with a parent/carer, if there are concerns about the behaviour or welfare of a child (at Stage 3, or in preventing it reaching this level).